SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Method

-\paragraph{Backbone and intra-city objective.} Following \citet{chencross}, for each $c\in\{s,t\}$ we initialize learnable embeddings $\mathbf H_c^{(0)}\in\mathbb R^{n_c\times d}$ and apply $L$ Graph Attention Network (GAT) \cite{velivckovic2017graph} layers over the spatial adjacency graph $\mathbf{A}_c$ --- which defines the neighborhood structure for attention aggregation --- to obtain $\mathbf z_c=\mathbf H_c^{(L)}$.
-We model the destination distribution from origin $i$ by a softmax over inner products:
+\paragraph{Backbone and intra-city objective.} Since \emph{alignment design} accounts for substantially larger performance variation than encoder capacity in this regime (Section~\ref{sec:robustness}), we treat the encoder as an \textbf{interchangeable component} and adopt a standard GAT-based design: any GAT-family backbone yields comparable results, leaving the alignment module as the sole locus of methodological design.
+For each $c\in\{s,t\}$, we initialize learnable embeddings $\mathbf H_c^{(0)}\in\mathbb R^{n_c\times d}$ and apply $L$ Graph Attention Network (GAT)~\citep{velivckovic2017graph} layers over the spatial adjacency graph $\mathbf{A}_c$ to obtain $\mathbf z_c=\mathbf H_c^{(L)}$.
+The destination distribution from origin $i$ is modeled by a softmax over inner products: